aureliojargas/clitest/dev/test.md

 This is the test file for the `cltest` program.
 Yes, the program can test itself!

-This file runs all the files inside the `testme` folder and checks the results.
+This file runs all the files inside the `dev/test` folder and checks the results.
 The command line options are also tested.

-    Usage: ./cltest testme.md
+    Usage: ./cltest dev/test.md

 ## Preparing